Survey of professionals in democracy promotion, aid, and governance:

 Book Review of Electing Peace: From Civil Conflict to Political Participation, by Aila Matanock, Cambridge University Press.
 2017.
 Perspectives on Politics 16(4).

-“Extended Intergroup Contact, Empathy, and Shared Identity: Experimental Evidence from Cyprus,” with Omer Zarpli and Charis Psaltis.
+“Extended Intergroup Contact: Experimental Evidence from Cyprus,” with Omer Zarpli and Charis Psaltis.

 “Heretics and Infidels: International Legal Commitments and the Enforcement of Human Rights,” with Nikolay Marinov.